 This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue or speculative purposes.

-The Director of Finance reports that the Council complied with this prudential indicator in the current year and does not envisage difficulties for the forecast period.
+The S151 Officer reports that the Council complied with this prudential indicator in the current year and does not envisage difficulties for the forecast period.

 Local Context